diegozsr1/buy-sell/README.md

 <p align="center">

-Full Stack Marketplace Application inspired by platforms such as Wallapop.

-Developed as the Final Master's Project (TFM) for the Full Stack Developer Master's Degree at UNIR.
+Buy&Sell is a full-stack marketplace platform inspired by second-hand marketplaces such as Wallapop.
+It was developed collaboratively using Angular, Express and MySQL following modern software engineering practices.

 </p>